nighthawk9077/growbox-supervisor-system/README.md

 # The GROWbox Supervisor System (GROWSS)

-    ##### Version: 2019-04-25V1B (This is a working BETA version & not yet complete)
+Version: 2019-04-25V1B (This is a working BETA version & not yet complete) Todd Moore
-    ##### Todd Moore
-    ##### 4.25.19
+4.25.19
-    ##### Copywrite, 2019 MIT License
+Copywrite, 2019 MIT License

-Change Log:
+## Change Log:

 - Date: 19-03-27  Version: 19-03-27-V1A
   - Alpha Version.
   - Original, non-working code.
 - Date: 19-04-03  Version: 19-04-03-V1B
   - Beta Version.
   - Working code.
   - Not thoroughly tested.
 - Date: 19-04-25  Version: 19-04-25-V1B
   - Beta Version.
   - Working code.
   - Thouroughly tested.
   - Added enable/disable hooks for LCD, LEDs, STDIO, FAN, Light, Water Atomizer
   - Added debug hooks.
   - Added temp hysteresis for controlling exhaust fan
 - Date: 19-04-30  Version: 19-04-25-V1B
-        - Beta Version.
+  - Beta Version
-        - Working code.
+  - Working code
   - Thouroughly tested.
   - Moved time variables to 'config.py'
   - Added code to set initial hi/low values to current values
   - Added code to reset hi/low values every day @ midnight

-    More features to come...
-    - get water pump working. change alarm values using Blynk app.
 ___________________________________________________________________________________________
-This is my design of a GROWbox Supervisor System (GROWSS).
+## This is my design of a GROWbox Supervisor System (GROWSS).
 It will be used in a 2'x2'x6' grow box, but can be used for other sizes of grow box/cabinet/room.

-This design will have many stages until completion.
+## This design will have many stages until completion.
 Check documentation in the 'Files' tab above for detailed descriptions of the design.

-Working Design goals are:
+## Working Design goals are:

-- [x] Read Temp (temp/humidity sensor)
+- [X] Read Temp (temp/humidity sensor)
-- [x] Read Humidity (temp/humidity sensor)
+- [X] Read Humidity (temp/humidity sensor)
 - [x] Read Soil Moisture (soil moisture sensor)
 - [x] Read air quality for smoke (are quality sensor)
 - [x] Visual alarms for over/under values of temp/humidity/soil moisture (leds)